TOMToolkit/tom_base/docs/index.rst

 Start with the :doc:`introduction<introduction/index>` if you are new to using the TOM Toolkit.

+If you'd like to know what we're working on, check out the `TOM Toolkit project board <https://github.com/TOMToolkit/tom_base/projects/1>`_.

 :doc:`Architecture <introduction/tomarchitecture>` - This document describes the architecture of the TOM Toolkit at a high level.
 Read this first if you're interested in how the TOM Toolkit works.